Note that the course lengths are not "straight-line" but "optimum route" (around buildings etc).

 Travel to the event

 There are 2 railway stations in Guildford.
-The event centre is at W3W ///rent.itself.clips about a 1.5 mile walk from the mainline station and 0.5 miles from the smaller London Road station.
+The event centre is near to W3W ///rates.panels.hang about a 1.5 mile walk from the mainline station and 0.5 miles from the smaller London Road station.

 Car Parking (there is no organised parking)

 The Park and Ride car park by the Spectrum Leisure Centre is the most convenient place to leave your car (free).
-On Sundays there is quite a lot of free parking on the streets of Guildford near Stoke Park which is where the event starts and finishes.
+On Sundays there is quite a lot of free parking on the streets of Guildford near Stoke Park which is where the event centre is.
 Guildford College also has a parking area open (free) to the public on Sundays (off the mini roundabout where Recreation Road meets Stoke Road).

 Nor are there organised toilets